+356-2033-01-78

 The process is very straightforward for the EU, EEA and Swiss citizens, who only need to request a registration certificate from the Maltese authorities to stay in the country for over 90 days.

-For non-EU citizens, there are plenty of options to obtain residency in Malta, including work, study, family reunifications, and programs for digital nomads and pensioners.
+For non-EU citizens, there are plenty of options to obtain residency in Malta, including work, study, family reunifications, and programmes for digital nomads and pensioners.

-Relocation to Malta: benefits of Malta permanent residence and citizenship
+Relocation to Malta: paths to residency and citizenship